 Katie brings several years of non-profit performing arts experience, having previously worked at Festival Dance & Performing Arts Association.
 She holds a Master’s of Accountancy from the University of Idaho and a Bachelor of Arts in Business Administration from Seattle University, with a major in Accounting and minor in Italian.
 Katie is excited to be a part of the Grand Performances family.

-Nurit has two decades involvement in the arts and entertainment social sector as artist and executive.
+Nurit has two decades involvement in the arts and entertainment social sectors as an artist and executive.
 A UC Berkeley grad, her work as a performer and creator has been seen on TV and film and on stages across the country.
-She has managed positions within varied organizations including Blue Man Group, Highways Performance Space, and for over a decade at the Screen Actors Guild Foundation.
-Born in Israel and raised in Los Angeles, she currently serves as the Deputy Director of Grand Performances, an internal leader and senior-level thought partner for the 30 year-old institution.
+She has managed positions within varied organizations including Blue Man Group, Highways Performance Space, and for over a decade at the SAG-AFTRA Foundation.
+Born in Israel and raised in Los Angeles, she currently serves as the Deputy Director of Grand Performances, an internal leader and senior-level thought partner for the 32-year-old institution.
 Nurit is a member of the first cohort of USC/Association of Performing Arts Presenters' Leadership Fellows.

 Production Manager - Emeritus